-Students will graduate with Honors if they earn a cumulative average of 90 or higher during Years 1-3.
+Students will Graduate with Honors if they earn a cumulative average of 90 or higher during Years 1-3 (preclinical years and core rotations).
+Students must be in good academic standing and must not have incurred any course or COMLEX board exam failures.
 They will receive a certificate and honor cords to wear during commencement.